simokhalil/react-images-extended/README.md

 # React Images

-A simple, responsive lightbox component for displaying an array of images with zooming and rotating capabilities.
+A simple, responsive lightbox React JS component for displaying an array of images with zooming and rotating capabilities.
 This is a fork of [jossmac/react-images](https://github.com/jossmac/react-images)

 ### Why this fork ?
-I needed something like react-images but with extended features like zooming and rotating, with the ability to save selelcted zoom level (scaling) and rotation via API, and re-apply them initially on get.
+I needed something like jossmac's react-images but with extended features like zooming and rotating, with the ability to save selelcted zoom level (scaling) and rotation angle via API, and re-apply them initially on get.

 ### Quick start